sebbes333/identify/README.md

 # identify

-## Upgraded version of: `typeof` in JavaScript, to better identify & separate similar results.
+### An upgraded version of: `typeof` in JavaScript, to better identify & separate similar results.

 eg: `identify([]).subType` returns: `"array"` instead of `"object"` that `typeof` would return.
 `identify()` returns an object containing 2 properties: `.type` & `.subType`.